cnabio/duffle/docs/100-CNAB.md

 - Image: An OCI container image
 - Manifest.json: The CNAB file that enumerates the images that are compositionally part of this application
 - Parameters.json: The CNAB file that maps configurable params (incoming) to internal parameters (such as references in a template file)
+- `action`: The operation requested from the CNAB bundle (e.g. install, upgrade, uninstall)